subh05sus/Atom-AI-assistant/README.md

 # Atom-AI-assistant
 <img src="https://socialify.git.ci/subhadip-saha-05/Atom-AI-assistant/image?description=1&descriptionEditable=A%20Simple%20Python%20Voice%20Assistant&font=Bitter&language=1&name=1&owner=1&pattern=Floating%20Cogs&theme=Dark" alt="">

-<p style="font-family: system-ui, -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen, Ubuntu, Cantarell, 'Open Sans', 'Helvetica Neue', sans-serif;">Atom Voice Assistant with ChatGPT and DALI
+<p style="font-family: system-ui, -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen, Ubuntu, Cantarell, 'Open Sans', 'Helvetica Neue', sans-serif;">Atom Voice Assistant with ChatGPT and DALLE-2
-This is a Python voice assistant that is integrated with ChatGPT and DALI.
+This is a Python voice assistant that is integrated with <b>ChatGPT and DALLE-2 and Cohere</b>.
 With this assistant, you can perform a variety of tasks using natural language commands.
 </p>
 <h2>Features</h2>
 <ul>
   <li>Voice recognition for natural language commands</li>
 <li>Integration with ChatGPT for chatbot functionality</li>
+<li>Integration with DALLE-2 for Image generation</li>
-<li>Integration with DALI for smart home control</li>
+<li>Integration with Cohere for Text generation and summarization</li>
 </ul>
 <h2>Requirements</h2>
 <ul style="list-style: circle;">